 - 1 medium brown onion peeled, cut in half then sliced thinly

-- ½ tsp of sea salt divided into two portions
+- ½ teaspoon of sea salt divided into two portions

 - 500 g (1 lb) of mushrooms wiped clean then sliced thickly